 Introduction to Virtual Host

-In its initial days, a virtual host started with the purpose of hosting more than the website (e.g. website1.example.com, website2.example.com, etc.) on a single machine.
+In its initial days, a virtual host started to host more than the website (e.g., website1.example.com, website2.example.com, etc.) on a single machine.
 That would also mean sharing single machine resources such as memory and CPU.
-The resources are shared and utilized in such a manner so that maximum efficiency is achieved.
+The resources are shared and utilized so that maximum efficiency is achieved.

-Now with the invention of cloud computing, virtual now serves more purposes than ever, such as solutions like virtual application hosting, virtual server hosting, virtual storage hosting, and sometimes also virtual/entire data center hosting.
+With the invention of cloud computing, virtual now serves more purposes than ever, such as solutions like virtual application hosting, virtual server hosting, virtual storage hosting, and sometimes virtual/entire data center hosting.

 Working of a Virtual Host